antrea-io/antrea/docs/design/ovs-pipeline.md

 indicate the disposition of the packet is Drop, and forward the packet to IngressMetricsTable for it to be dropped.

-Otherwise, go to the next AntreaPolicyRuleTable belonging to the next tier in precedence, or in the case of the Application tier (lowest precedence before K8s NetworkPolicies), go to the [IngressRuleTable].
+Otherwise, go to [IngressRuleTable] if no conjunctive flow above priority 0 is matched.
+This corresponds to the case where the packet is not matched by any of the Antrea-native policy ingress rules in any tier (except for the "baseline" tier).
 One notable difference is how we use OF ports to identify the destination of the traffic, while we use IP addresses in [AntreaPolicyEgressRuleTable] to identify the source of the traffic.
 More details regarding this can be found